 - Supporting our small businesses.
 Since the start of 2011, small businesses have been eligible for tax credits worth up to 50 percent of their contribution to their employees' health insurance plans.
 I have sponsored the Health Care for Small Business Act to expand these tax credits and make it easier for small businesses to use them.
 I fought to include the Small Business Health Options Program (SHOP) Act in the Affordable Care Act so small businesses can increase the choices of health care plans for their employees.

-- Reducing burdensome regulations and promoting innovation.
+- Promoting innovation.
 I fought to get a change to the burdensome 1099 reporting requirement for small businesses that was originally in the Affordable Care Act signed into law.
-Key provisions of my bipartisan Medical Device Regulatory Improvement Act – which helps streamline the Food and Drug Administration’s (FDA) regulation of medical devices to avoid delaying new and innovative devices from reaching the market – were also signed into law in July 2012.
-The 21st Century CURES Act and the FDA Reauthorization Act that were enacted in 2016 and 2017 will also help to foster medical innovation and streamline review for drugs and medical devices that can provide breakthrough treatments.
+I also worked to reduce delays in delivering lifesaving medical devices to the patients who need them after approvals for many life-savings devices had languished for years.
+That’s why I worked with other Senators on the bipartisan Medical Device Regulatory Improvement Act, key provisions of which were included in legislation that passed the Senate by a vote of 92-4 and was signed into law by President Obama in July 2012.
+The 21st Century CURES Act and the FDA Reauthorization Act that were enacted in 2016 and 2017 will also help to foster medical innovation for drugs and medical devices that can provide breakthrough treatments.
 I have also introduced legislation to repeal the medical device tax so manufacturers can continue to provide cutting-edge, life-saving products for consumers.
-We have been successful in securing suspensions of this additional tax on manufacturing, innovation, and research for 2016 through 2019.
+We have been successful in securing suspensions of this additional tax on manufacturing, innovation, and research for 2016 and 2017, and again for 2018 and 2019.

-- Combating health care fraud.
+- Combating health care fraud and increasing transparency.
 To help deter health care fraud, I cosponsored bipartisan legislation signed into law to help save billions of dollars each year by requiring direct depositing of all Medicare and Medicaid payments made to providers to prevent fraudulent billing practices.
 The legislation offers law enforcement officials one more tool to combat the tens of billions of dollars lost each year to health care fraud.
+I also led the Physician Payments Sunshine Act with Senator Grassley to make both medical device and pharmaceutical financial arrangements public.
+The legislation became law in 2010, and I have continued to fight against any attempt to weaken it.

 - Allowing for safe disposal of prescription drugs.
 I authored the bipartisan Secure and Responsible Drug Disposal Act, which was signed into law by President Obama in October 2010, to provide consumers with safe and responsible ways to dispose of unused controlled substances.
 This law allows individuals and long-term care facilities to deliver the most dangerous prescription drugs to law enforcement officials for safe disposal and also promotes the development and expansion of drug take-back programs.

 - Empowering patients.
 As co-chair of the bipartisan Rare Disease Congressional Caucus, I am working to increase the number of safe, effective, and affordable treatments that are available for people with rare diseases and to give patients a stronger voice during the drug development process.
 I led the bipartisan Paul D. Wellstone Muscular Dystrophy Community Assistance, Research, and Education (MD-CARE) Amendments that were signed into law in 2014.
-I support Minnesota’s medical marijuana law for people with cancer, multiple sclerosis, and other approved conditions and I have opposed efforts by the Attorney General to roll back the Obama Administration policy that the federal government would not interfere with state laws decriminalizing or legalizing marijuana.
 Provisions from the Patient-Focused Impact Assessment Act—which I introduced with Senator Wicker from Mississippi—also became law as part of the 21st Century CURES Act, increasing transparency in the drug approval process by ensuring the Food and Drug Administration (FDA) takes patients’ perspective into account when considering a drug for approval.
 Senator Wicker and I also introduced the Better Empowerment Now to Enhance Framework and Improve Treatments (BENEFIT) Act—which passed the Senate in 2017—to require a larger role for patients and patient data when the FDA weighs the risks and benefits of new treatments.
+Finally, I have opposed efforts to roll back the Obama Administration policy that the federal government would not interfere with state laws legalizing marijuana, and I cosponsored the STATES Act, bipartisan legislation introduced by Senators Elizabeth Warren and Cory Gardner to protect the ability of states to regulate marijuana.
+I have also cosponsored legislation to make it easier for researchers to study the medical effectiveness and safety of marijuana and cannabidiol, which is used to treat conditions such as epilepsy.

 There are no records to display that match the provided criteria.